-- Baby doesn’t suck: Babies tend to spend longer periods of time in deep sleep during the first half of the night.
+Babies tend to spend longer periods of time in deep sleep during the first half of the night.
 If your baby is deeply asleep when you attempt to sleep feed him, there’s a good chance he’s not going to suck.
-Also the ability to feed while sleeping decreases as a baby gets older.
+Also the ability to feed while sleeping decreases as a baby gets older

-- Baby still wakes at the same time: There’s no guarantee that a dream feed will help your baby to remain asleep for the period you hope he will.
+There’s no guarantee that a dream feed will help your baby to remain asleep for the period you hope he will.
 For many babies dream feeding makes no difference to their nighttime sleeping pattern.
 They continue to wake at the same time regardless of whether they receive a dream feed or not.
-[Hunger is not the only reason that babies wake during the night.
-The presence or absence of familiar sleep associations has a strong influence over a baby’s ability to fall asleep and remain asleep, more so the older, and thus more aware, baby becomes.]
+Hunger is not the only reason that babies wake during the night.
+The presence or absence of familiar sleep associations has a strong influence over a baby’s ability to fall asleep and remain asleep, more so the older, and thus more aware, baby becomes.

 Disadvantages also include the potential problems associated with sleep feeding listed above.